breakerspace/weaponizing-censors/README.md

 # weaponizing-censors [![badge](https://img.shields.io/badge/In%20Proceedings-USENIX%20Security%202021-blue.svg)](https://www.usenix.org/conference/usenixsecurity21/presentation/bock)

 Censors pose a threat to the entire Internet.
+In this work, we show that censoring middleboxes and firewalls can be weaponized by attackers to launch unprecedented reflected denial of service attacks.
+We find hundreds of thousands of IP addresses that offer amplification factors greater than 100× and IP addresses that technically offer _infinite amplification_.

-Code repository for the USENIX Security 2021 paper, "Weaponizing Middleboxes for TCP Reflected Amplification".
+This is the code repository for the USENIX Security 2021 paper, "[Weaponizing Middleboxes for TCP Reflected Amplification](https://geneva.cs.umd.edu/papers/usenix-weaponizing-ddos.pdf)".

 This repository contains submodules for our two forks of ZMap, a submodule to the main [Geneva](https://github.com/Kkevsterrr/geneva) repository containing the plugin used to identify the amplifying sequences, and processing scripts for analyzing scan results.

+Amplification attacks are not the only way that censors pose a threat to those living outside their borders.
+See our concurrent work from WOOT 2021 on [weaponizing censors for availability attacks](https://geneva.cs.umd.edu/papers/woot21-weaponizing-availability.pdf) and it's [code repository](https://github.com/breakerspace/weaponizing-residual-censorship/).

 ## 📝 Abstract